Regulations Governing the Use of Computer Facilities and Services

 - Observe the "Regulations in using Computer Laboratory" posted inside the computer laboratories.

 - Computer facilities are for the purposes of the University.
-Unauthorized commercial use is prohibited.
+Unauthorised commercial use is prohibited.

 Apart from the above regulations, users are also referred to the following two policy documents of the Joint Universities Computer Centre (JUCC) Ltd. which manages the Hong Kong Academic and Research NETwork (HARNET) and access to the Internet.